ziaddiaa01/Bosta/README.md

 3. Commit your changes and push to your branch.
 4. Open a pull request.

-We welcome all suggestions and contributions to make this project better!
+I welcome all suggestions and contributions to make this project better!